cydergoth/yun_monitor/README.md

     http://192.168.0.14/cgi-bin/rrd.cgi

-(Replace 192.168.0.14 with the URL of your Arduino Yun on your local net)
+(Replace 192.168.0.14 with the URL of your Arduino Yun on your local net.
+Note: don't use /arduino, that is for the bridge REST service)